ClickHouse/ClickHouse/docs/en/sql-reference/operators/index.md

 └───┘
 ```

 `ANY` – The operator is comparing a value to a set of values returned by a subquery.
-The comparison condition must be running for any values of the subquery.
+The comparison condition can be running for any values of the subquery.

 The subquery must select values of the same type as those compared in the main predicate.